muziejus/wandering-rocks/README.md

 very unhelpfully tells Lenehan that it is “after three” in Temple Bar, but even so, that information has its own temporal shift because it relates to whether Lenehan has time to bet on a race that has already happened in England but whose results have not yet made it to Ireland.
-As Gifford notes:

->The Gold Cup Race was run at 3:08 P.M.
-Greenwich time on 16 June 1904.
-If it
->is after 3:00 in Dublin (Dunsink time), it is after 3:25 Greenwich time.
->Thus, the race has already been run; but the news, which was to come by
->telegraph, was not due to reach Dublin until 4:00, so Dublin bookmakers
->would still take bets at 3:00. ([270](https://books.google.com/books?id=fE9mkomQHEQC&pg=PA270&dq=wandering+rocks+gold+cup+race&hl=en&sa=X&ved=0ahUKEwjLqLOKweDQAhVCyVQKHaXgAJcQ6AEIJjAC#v=onepage&q&f=false))

 Nevertheless, Hart provides a timetable accounting for where 29 characters are between 14:55 (when Conmee starts off the episode checking his watch) and 16:00, when the viceregal cavalcade arrives at Mirus Bazaar in Ballsbridge.
-The timetable is incomplete (there are characters missing), and has small errors (corrected when reprinted in Gunn and Hart).
+The timetable is incomplete (there are characters missing) and has small errors (corrected when reprinted in Gunn and Hart).
 The timing strikes me as a bit ambitious in places—Conmee walks through Mountjoy Square and has two conversations in four minutes—but it serves a kind of backbone under which to pitch the collisions.
 Furthermore, Hart did what I have not: went to Dublin and timed it in person, even affecting the gaits of a onelegged sailor and of elderly women.
-Hart then lined up the timings with the collisions in the plot and found that they all, more or less, match up.
+Hart then lined up the timings with the more obvious collisions in the plot and found that they all, more or less, match up.

 ## Collisions